 “Many women find that they are at peak expression in the outer world during the first half of their cycles,” she writes, “which coincides with the waxing of the moon until it’s full, until ovulation.”
 While research is limited, one small Scandinavian study published in the 1980s does support the lunar-menstrual connection.

-How The Moon Affects Your Feminine Body
+Related: How the Moon Affects Your Feminine Body

-Natalia Lukiyanova/Hemera/Getty Images
+Photo Credit: Natalia Lukiyanova/Hemera/Getty Images

 The word “menstruation” dates back to the late 1600s and derives from the Latin word “menstruus,” which means “monthly.”
-Over time, the monthly shedding of the uterine wall became known as “menstrual periods" — i.e., the the period of time in which Aunt Flo visits.
+Over time, the monthly shedding of the uterine wall became known as “menstrual periods” (i.e., the the period of time in which Aunt Flo visits).
 While the term is still used, “menstrual” is often dropped, leaving simply “periods.”

 The first menstrual products likely consisted of sticks wrapped in foliage or wads of cloth.
-Finally in 1888, Johnson & Johnson developed the first commercial disposable pads, called Lister’s Towels.
+Finally, in 1888 Johnson & Johnson developed the first commercial disposable pads, called Lister’s Towels.
 Embarrassment around purchasing the pads prompted the company to shift to more discreet packaging and the less telling name, Nupak.

 Around this time nurses began creating highly absorbent pads out of wood pulp bandages.
 Later on, Kotex used the same material to create their first pads.

-It may have taken centuries, but numerous female-led companies now create and sell alternatives to traditional feminine hygiene products.
-Absorbent underwear known as “period panties" and vaginally insertable menstrual cups allow wearers to bypass pads and tampons for up to 12 hours.
+It may have taken centuries, but numerous female-led companies now create and sell alternatives to traditional feminine-hygiene products.
+Absorbent underwear (known as “period panties”) and vaginally insertable menstrual cups allow wearers to bypass pads and tampons for up to 12 hours.

+Most feminine-hygiene products consist of of cotton, rayon and synthetic fibers, but U.S. makers aren’t required to disclose specific ingredients.
+If you want to avoid potentially risky chemicals, you can now use natural alternatives.
 The vagina is permeable and absorbs chemicals, said DePree, so the appeal of natural, organic or chemical-free products makes sense.
-While data is lacking on any risks-versus-benefits of traditional and natural alternatives, she feels natural options can benefit anyone with known sensitivities.
+While information is lacking on any risks and benefits of traditional and natural alternatives, she feels natural options can benefit anyone with known sensitivities.